OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 " | sudo pfctl -ef -
 ```

+**Intercepting the Requests**

-- The interception proxy must listen to the port specified in the port forwarding rule above (port 8080).
+The interception proxy must listen to the port specified in the port forwarding rule above (port 8080).

 Start the app and trigger a function that uses FCM.
 You should see HTTP messages in your interception proxy.

 ![Intercepted Messages](Images/Chapters/0x05b/FCM_Intercept.png)

+**End-to-End Encryption for Push Notifications**

+As an additional layer of security, push notifications can be encrypted by using [Capillary](https://github.com/google/capillary "Capillary").
+Capillary is a library to simplify the sending of end-to-end (E2E) encrypted push messages from Java-based application servers to Android clients.

 ##### Drozer